DKurilo/dima-kurilo-resume/README.md

 -   migrating the sites of acquired companies into the corporate publishing platform
 -   developing and maintaining the corporate publishing platform
--   creating tools to increase efficiency of the corporate platform development and maintenance

 *Achievements*

--   implemented a Go package that provides EDSL (embedded domain specific language) for describing HTML transformation (recursive top down node by node transformation) and applies this transformation to a given node.
-All transformations are composable, as a result, the package allows to make any complex transformation using just a few lines of code
+-   implemented a Go package that provides EDSL (embedded domain specific language) for describing composition of HTML transformations.
+As a result, the package allows to make any complex transformation using just a few lines of code
--   created a Haskell-based set of tools that allows to make complex changes in huge amount of large json files through API; it uses Control.Concurrent.STM TBQueue for concurrency and Data.Aeson/Data.Aeson.Lens to work with JSON
+-   created a Haskell-based set of tools that allows to make complex changes in huge amount of large json files through API.
+-   implemented a set of GraphQL directives that allows to remove resolvers and describe GraphQL schemas in a declarative way.
 -   implemented a complex cross-platform feature that allows the company to use a better SEO strategy.
 During the implementation updated components written in Go, JavaScript, TypeScript, PHP